MitchellZahn/learningcpp/projects/005-inputAndOutput/README.md

 ---

 ## Conclusion
-In this lesson, I learned how C++ handles user interaction through the input/output stream library.
+In this lesson, I learnt how C++ handles user interaction through the input/output stream library.
 By including `#include <iostream>`, we gain access to tools that allow us to communicate with the user through the console.
 Understanding how to use `std::cout`, `std::cin`, `std::endl`, and `'\n'` helps create interactive and efficient programs.
 This knowledge lays the foundation for future lessons where user input and program output become essential parts of program design.